-It is best to have a mix of people in your references list, including at least one employer and at least one professor.
+It is best to have a mix of people on your references list, including at least one employer and at least one professor.

-If there is no employer on your list, it could lead to the conclusion that you are book-smart but not good at existing in a workplace.
-Law school is not 9-5 but work is so someone who has seen you consistently show up from 9-5 somewhere has to be on your list.
+If there is no employer on your list, it could lead to the conclusion that you are book-smart but not good at navigating the workplace.
+Law school does not have standard hours but a work environment does.
+Someone who has seen you consistently show up from 9-5 and be part of a team needs to be on your list.

-If the job posting does not indicate how many references they want, the default number is to list three.
+If a job posting does not indicate how many references are requested, the default number is three.

 Be sure to ask someone before listing them as a reference and send thank you notes to anyone who serves as a reference or writes a letter of recommendation for you.
 A handwritten written thank you note for something such as a letter of recommendation has tremendous power because they aren’t extremely common.
-(I can tell you every person who has ever written me one off the top of my head.)
+(I actually have a collection of these.
+I have saved every single one!)